 3.2.5 Neighborhood Center District (NC)

 Intent: The Neighborhood Center District is provided for the location of shops, services, small workplaces, civic and residential buildings central to a neighborhood or grouping of neighborhoods and within walking distance of dwellings.
 A neighborhood center shall be developed on an interconnected pattern of streets and is limited to approximately ¼ mile in radius.
 Uses in the neighborhood center will have a primary market area of 1 mile and buildings compatible with surrounding residences.
 If a neighborhood center is the focus of a planned transit stop, it should be designed to serve the neighborhood’s residential base plus transit riders.
-The Huntersville Land Development Plan shows the general location of new neighborhood centers.

 a) Permitted Uses